Hotmoka/hotmoka/tutorial/Takamaka.md

 a local simulation of a blockchain node, actually working over the disk memory of our local machine.
 That blockchain simulation in memory requires other jars of Takamaka.
-Create then another Eclipse project named `blockchain`, add a `mods` folder and include five Takamaka jars into `mods`, together with the BCEL jar that Takamaka uses for code instrumentation and the jar that Takamaka uses for recomputing bytecode stack maps after code instrumentation.
+Create then another Eclipse project named `blockchain`, add a `mods` folder and include eight Takamaka and HotMoka jars into `mods`, together with the BCEL jar that Takamaka uses for code instrumentation and the jar that Takamaka uses for recomputing bytecode stack maps after code instrumentation.
-Create a `lib` folder and add `io-takamaka-code-1.0.jar` inside it: these base classes are needed for developing Takamaka code (as shown before) and will be installed in blockchain and referenced through the classpath of our running code.
+Create a `lib` folder and add `io-takamaka-code-1.0.jar` inside it: these base classes are needed for developing Takamaka code (as shown before) and will be installed in blockchain and used by our running code.
 Add the content of `mods` to the module path.
 Do not add instead the content of `lib` to the module path, nor to the class path.
 The result should look like the following: